Codecademy/docs/content/general/concepts/routing/routing.md

 Routing is the process of deciding what paths communication signals may take across one or more networks.
 This process is used in many scenarios related to computer networking, including:

 - A PC communicating with a printer across a Local Area Network, or LAN.
-- A phone's web browser communicating with a web server over the internet.
+- A phone's web browser communicating with a web server over the Internet.

 Through routing, these communication signals, called packets, can take multiple paths from the source to the destination.